Only 1 inmate tested Covid positive in June so far: Delhi Prisons dept | Health

 Only 1 inmate tested Covid positive in June so far: Delhi Prisons dept

-The inmates who enter the jails are initially isolated and later shifted to the cells.
+The new inmates are initially isolated and later shifted to barracks.
 According to the data shared by officials, the number of active COVID-19 cases in Delhi prisons till June 8 stands at 12, including two jail staff members.

 - Country: